invalidusernamecalled/automate-office-close/README.md

 + The saved(?) & closed files in the session can be `RE-OPENED` automatically by selecting the saved session from the list and then `RESTORE SESSION`.
 + the script writes some txt files session_list_xxxx-xx-xx_xx-xx.txt in the same directory as the script. it is better to store the scripts in a separate directory to avoid over writing of similar name files
 + The script does not use KILL mechanism to close OFFICE, rather it uses COM protocol.
++ Disclaimer: Software is provided AS IS and WITHOUT WARRANTY or LIABILITY for the Authors (without even any implied warranty of merchantibility or usability)

 ```
       |V|